 Shimano Nexus 8-Speed Hub Not Shifting — How to Fix It

-Before you do anything else, shift into fourth gear.
+Before touching anything, shift into fourth gear.
 Not third.
 Not fifth.
 Fourth.
-That single step is the starting point for every Nexus 8 diagnosis I’ve ever done, and skipping it wastes time.
+Every Nexus 8 diagnosis I’ve ever done starts exactly there.
+Skip that step and you’re just wasting your own time.

 The Yellow Line Alignment Check

-Set your shifter to gear 4 and flip the bike or prop it so you can see the right-hand dropout clearly.
-On the Nexus 8, there’s a cassette joint — a small silver cup-shaped piece that sits just inside the dropout where the shift cable attaches.
-Look at it directly.
-You’re looking for two yellow markings: one line on the cassette joint itself, and one on the inner part of the axle assembly behind it.
-On the SG-C6001, these are bright yellow and hard to miss in decent light.
-On the older SG-8R20, they’re a little more faded from the factory and can look almost orange after a season of road grime.
+Set your shifter to gear 4, then flip the bike or prop it so you can see the right-hand dropout clearly.
+There’s a cassette joint sitting just inside the dropout — small, silver, cup-shaped, right where the shift cable connects.
+Look at it straight on.
+You’re hunting for two yellow markings: one on the cassette joint itself, one on the inner axle assembly behind it.
+On the SG-C6001, they’re bright yellow and easy to spot in decent light.
+On the older SG-8R20, expect something closer to faded orange after a season of road grime has done its work.

-Those two lines need to be perfectly aligned — flush, edge to edge.
-If the outer yellow mark sits above the inner one, your cable is too tight.
-If it sits below, the cable is too slack.
-That’s the entire diagnostic in one visual check.
-I’ve watched customers spend forty-five minutes adjusting derailleurs on a completely unrelated bike while their Nexus 8 sat on the floor with a 30-second fix waiting at the dropout.
+Those two lines need to sit perfectly flush — edge to edge.
+Outer mark sitting above the inner one means your cable is too tight.
+Below means too slack.
+That’s the whole diagnostic, right there in one visual check.
+I’ve watched customers spend forty-five minutes chasing ghosts on other components while their Nexus 8 sat on the floor with a 30-second fix waiting at the dropout.

 Adjusting With the Barrel Adjuster

-The barrel adjuster on a Nexus 8 setup is usually found in one of two places: inline near the shifter on the handlebars, or at the cable stop just before the cassette joint at the dropout.
-Loosen the lockring first — finger tight is enough, don’t reach for a tool.
-Then rotate the barrel adjuster counterclockwise (threading it out) to add tension and pull that outer yellow line upward.
-Clockwise to release tension and let it drop.
+The barrel adjuster on a Nexus 8 setup lives in one of two spots: inline near the shifter on the handlebars, or at the cable stop just before the cassette joint at the dropout.
+Loosen the lockring first — finger tight is plenty, no tools needed.
+Rotate the barrel adjuster counterclockwise to add tension and pull that outer yellow line upward.
+Clockwise releases tension and lets it drop.

-Make tiny adjustments.
-A quarter turn at a time.
-Check the alignment after each one.
-When both lines are flush, click through all eight gears to make sure the hub is indexing cleanly — you should feel a distinct, mechanical click at each position with no slipping or grinding between gears.
-If you have alignment but still get hesitation between gears 6, 7, and 8, skip ahead to the cable tension section because there’s more going on.
+Go small.
+A quarter turn at a time, then check alignment.
+When both lines sit flush, click through all eight gears — you want a sharp, mechanical click at each position with no slipping or grinding in between.
+Still getting hesitation between gears 6, 7, and 8 even with the lines aligned?
+Jump to the cable tension section.
+There’s more going on.

 What Misalignment Actually Does to Shifting

-When the cassette joint sits even slightly out of position, the internal driver pawls inside the hub engage at the wrong point in their travel.
-On the SG-8R20, this typically shows up as gears 1 through 3 feeling fine while 5 through 8 slip or refuse to engage cleanly.
-The geometry of the internal gear cluster means the top gears are most sensitive to cable position errors.
-On the SG-C6001, the failure mode tends to be different — mid-range gears (4 and 5) feel mushy while the extremes work.
-Same root cause, slightly different symptom profile.
+Even slight cassette joint misalignment throws the internal driver pawls off — they engage at the wrong point in their travel.
+On the SG-8R20, that usually means gears 1 through 3 feel fine while 5 through 8 slip or refuse to catch cleanly.
+The top gears are most sensitive to cable position errors, thanks to the geometry of the internal gear cluster.
+The SG-C6001 tends to fail differently — mid-range gears (4 and 5) go mushy while the extremes hold.
+Same root cause, different symptom.
+That’s what makes the yellow line check so endearing to us hub gear people — one reference point, two completely different hubs, same fix.

 Cable Tension — The Most Common Cause

-Probably should have opened with this section, honestly.
-Cable tension issues cause more Nexus 8 non-shifting complaints than anything else, and they’re not always about the barrel adjuster being out of position.
+Quick note before the rest of this.
+Cable tension problems cause more Nexus 8 complaints than anything else — and they’re not always as simple as a barrel adjuster being out of position.
 The cable itself degrades.
 It stretches.
-Water gets into the housing and creates friction drag that mimics low tension even when your barrel adjuster looks correct.
+Water gets into the housing and creates friction drag that mimics low tension even when your adjuster looks perfectly correct.

-Here’s the process I walk through on every Nexus 8 that comes in with shifting complaints.
+Here’s the process I run through on every Nexus 8 that rolls in with shifting complaints.

 Full Cable Inspection — Step by Step

-- Shift to gear 1 and let all tension out of the cable at the dropout.
-On the SG-C6001, there’s a quick-release cam on the cable anchor — push it to the unlocked position.
-On older SG-8R20 setups, you’ll loosen the 10mm cable pinch bolt at the anchor.
+1. Shift to gear 1 and let all tension out of the cable at the dropout.
+On the SG-C6001, there’s a quick-release cam on the cable anchor — push it to unlocked.
+On older SG-8R20 setups, loosen the 10mm cable pinch bolt at the anchor.

-- Pull the cable housing away from its stops one section at a time and run your fingers along the inner cable.
-Feel for kinks, fraying, or rough spots.
-A kinked inner cable creates uneven tension that no amount of barrel adjusting will fix.
+2. Pull the cable housing away from its stops one section at a time and run your fingers along the inner cable.
+Feel for kinks, fraying, rough spots.
+A kinked inner cable creates uneven tension that no amount of barrel adjusting will correct.
 Replace it.
-A quality Shimano inner cable (SP41 housing, SIL-TEC coated inner) runs about $8–12 and is worth every cent on a hub gear setup where cable friction is amplified.
+A quality Shimano inner cable — SP41 housing, SIL-TEC coated inner — runs about $8–12 and is worth every cent on a hub gear setup where cable friction gets amplified in a way it simply doesn’t on a derailleur system.

-- Check the housing end caps.
+3. Check the housing end caps.
 Crushed or missing end caps are a silent killer of precise shifting.
-The housing should seat fully into each cable stop with no gap.
-A 1mm gap at a housing stop can translate to 2–3mm of lost cable movement at the cassette joint — enough to throw your yellow lines out of alignment entirely.
+The housing needs to seat fully into each cable stop with no gap.
+A 1mm gap at a housing stop can translate to 2–3mm of lost cable movement at the cassette joint — enough to throw your yellow lines completely out of alignment.

-- Route the cable back in, anchor it at the dropout with the hub in gear 4, and do your yellow line alignment check again from scratch.
+4. Route the cable back in, anchor it at the dropout with the hub sitting in gear 4, and run the yellow line alignment check again from scratch.

 Water Ingress and Cable Drag

-Riding in rain or through puddles forces water up into the cable housing from the bottom end near the dropout.
-The water sits there.
-It rusts the inner cable and leaves mineral deposits inside the housing that create sticky, inconsistent cable pull.
-I see this constantly on bikes used for winter commuting without full fenders.
+Riding through rain or puddles forces water up into the cable housing from the lower end near the dropout.
+It sits there.
+Rusts the inner cable.
+Leaves mineral deposits inside the housing that create sticky, inconsistent cable pull — apparently this catches even experienced mechanics off guard when they’re expecting a simple adjustment issue.

-The test is simple: unhook the cable from the cassette joint, hold the housing vertically with the lower end up, and pull the inner cable through by hand.
-It should move freely with almost no resistance.
-If it catches, stutters, or feels gritty, the housing needs replacing.
-Don’t try to flush it with lubricant — it’s a temporary fix that attracts more grit.
+The test is straightforward: unhook the cable from the cassette joint, hold the housing vertically with the lower end up, and pull the inner cable through by hand.
+It should move with almost no resistance.
+If it catches, stutters, or feels gritty — the housing needs replacing.
+Don’t try flushing it with lubricant.
+That’s a temporary patch that just attracts more grit down the road.
 New SP41 housing is the answer.
-Cut it to length with a proper cable cutter (not wire cutters — the housing will crush and restrict movement), and use a housing reamer to open the cut end before capping it.
+Cut it with a proper cable cutter — not wire cutters, which will crush the housing and restrict movement — then use a housing reamer to open the cut end before capping it.

 A Mistake I Made Early On

-Early in my shop days, I’d replace the inner cable and reuse old housing if it looked okay externally.
-Spent 20 minutes on a customer’s SG-8R20 once, new cable installed, yellow lines perfect, handed it back — and they were back two days later with the same complaint.
+Skip the misstep I made.
+Early on, I’d replace the inner cable and reuse old housing if it looked okay from the outside.
+Spent 20 minutes on a customer’s SG-8R20 once — new cable in, yellow lines perfect, sent them on their way — and they were back two days later with the same complaint.
 Pulled the housing off and found the internal lining had collapsed near a bend.
-The new cable was binding inside intact-looking housing.
+Brand new cable binding inside housing that looked completely intact from the outside.
 Now I replace both together, every time, on any hub gear with shifting issues.
 The combined cost is under $15.
-The time saved on callbacks is worth far more.
+The time saved on callbacks is worth considerably more than that.

 When the Hub Needs Internal Service

-If the yellow lines align, the cable is new and runs freely, and the hub still won’t shift cleanly through all eight gears — the problem is inside.
-This is less common than cable issues, but it happens, especially on hubs that have never been serviced or that have clocked serious mileage.
-I’ve opened SG-8R20 hubs with 15,000 kilometers on them that looked like the oil had been replaced with brown paste.
+Yellow lines aligned, cable new and running freely, hub still won’t shift cleanly through all eight gears — the problem is inside.
+Less common than cable issues, but it happens.
+Especially on hubs that have never been serviced or that have clocked serious mileage.
+I’ve opened SG-8R20 hubs with 15,000 kilometers on them that looked like someone had replaced the oil with brown paste somewhere around kilometer 3,000 and called it good.

 Lateral Play Test and Bearing Preload

-With the wheel in the frame, grip the rim at the 3 and 9 o’clock positions and try to wiggle it laterally — side to side, not rotationally.
-There should be zero play.
+With the wheel in the frame, grip the rim at 3 and 9 o’clock and try to wiggle it laterally — side to side, not rotationally.
+Zero play is what you want.
 Any lateral movement means the cone nuts on the axle have loosened.
-On the Nexus 8, the right-side cone nut sits behind the cable anchor assembly.
-You’ll need a 17mm cone wrench and a 15mm open-end spanner for the locknut.
-Adjust the cone until the lateral play disappears but the wheel still spins freely without binding.
-Too tight causes bearing wear.
-Too loose causes play that affects how the internal driver seats against the gear ring.
+On the Nexus 8, the right-side cone nut sits behind the cable anchor assembly — you’ll need a 17mm cone wrench and a 15mm open-end spanner for the locknut.
+Adjust until the lateral play disappears but the wheel still spins freely without binding.
+Too tight chews up bearings.
+Too loose creates play that affects how the internal driver seats against the gear ring.

 Oil Bath Service — The SG-8R20 and SG-C6001 Procedure

 Shimano recommends oiling the Nexus 8 every 1,000 kilometers or once a year, whichever comes first.
-Most owners never do it.
-The oil port is on the left side of the hub shell — a small rubber plug you can pop out with a 2mm hex key or a thin flathead.
-With the wheel upright, inject Shimano internally geared hub oil (part number Y04120100, sold in 100ml bottles for around $10) slowly until it starts to weep back out of the port.
+Most owners never do it — not once, for the entire life of the hub.
+The oil port sits on the left side of the hub shell, a small rubber plug you can pop out with a 2mm hex key or a thin flathead.
+With the wheel upright, inject Shimano internally geared hub oil — part number Y04120100, sold in 100ml bottles for around $10 — slowly until it starts to weep back out of the port.
 That’s full.
 Replace the plug immediately.

-For a full oil bath service — which is what you need if the hub has visible contamination or very high mileage — the hub needs to come apart.
+For a full oil bath service — which is what you’re looking at if the hub has visible contamination or very high mileage — the hub needs to come apart.
 This is a legitimate shop job unless you’ve done it before.
-The Nexus 8 internals involve a precisely ordered stack of planetary gears, clutch springs, and pawl assemblies that must go back in a specific sequence.
-I’ve seen well-meaning home mechanics reassemble them with one pawl spring reversed and wonder why the hub freewheels in both directions.
-If you’re not confident, a local shop that works with hub gears will typically charge $40–80 for a full internal service, depending on parts needed.
+The Nexus 8 internals involve a precisely ordered stack of planetary gears, clutch springs, and pawl assemblies that go back together in a specific sequence.
+I’ve seen well-meaning home mechanics reassemble them with one pawl spring reversed and then wonder why the hub freewheels in both directions.
+If you’re not confident, a local shop familiar with hub gears will typically charge $40–80 for a full internal service depending on parts.
 That’s money well spent on a hub that could otherwise last another decade.

 When to Stop Diagnosing and Just Bring It In

-Three scenarios tell me a hub is beyond roadside or at-home diagnosis: the hub skips under load in a specific gear even after full cable replacement and alignment, the hub makes a grinding or clicking sound that changes with pedal pressure rather than wheel rotation, or the hub locks up completely in one direction.
-These symptoms point to a broken pawl, a cracked gear ring, or a damaged sun gear — all parts that require full disassembly and, on the older SG-8R20, can be tricky to source.
+Three things tell me a hub is past at-home diagnosis: it skips under load in a specific gear even after full cable replacement and alignment; it makes a grinding or clicking sound that changes with pedal pressure rather than wheel rotation; or it locks up completely in one direction.
+These point to a broken pawl, a cracked gear ring, or a damaged sun gear — all of which require full disassembly.
 Shimano still supports the SG-C6001 with spare parts as of this writing.
-The SG-8R20 is officially discontinued, though third-party suppliers still carry most wear components.
+The SG-8R20 is officially discontinued, though third-party suppliers still carry most wear components if you’re patient enough to hunt them down.

 The Nexus 8 is a genuinely good hub.
-Treated right — cables replaced on schedule, oil topped annually, yellow lines checked after any cable adjustment — it runs quietly and reliably for years.
+First, you should check your cables and yellow line alignment — at least if you want to avoid an unnecessary shop visit.
+Cables replaced on schedule, oil topped annually, yellow lines checked after any cable adjustment — treated that way, it runs quietly and reliably for years.
 Most shifting problems I see are fixable in under 30 minutes with an $8 cable kit and a barrel adjuster.
 Start there.
 The hub almost certainly isn’t broken.
 It’s just been neglected.

 Stay in the loop